dsyang/zola-water/README.md

 <link rel="alternate" type="application/rss+xml" href="{{ widgets::i18n_url(path="rss.xml") }}">
 ```

-**Note**: this macro does not lookup translations, but naively constructs the URL.
+**Note**: this macro does not lookup translations, because these are not supported on all content (only pages and sections), but naively constructs the URL.
 Only use it for content you know share the same slug across languages.
+The base URL is also assumed to be the same across languages, because localized base URLs is not yet supported by zola.

-### i18n taxonomies
+### Translating taxonomies

-In order to support local names for taxonomies, you simply need to define those with an additional `lang` key in config.taxonomies:
+In order to support translating names for taxonomies, you simply need to define those with an additional `lang` key in config.taxonomies:

 ```
 taxonomies = [